-Juicy tomatoes, fresh basil and creamy mozzarella and avocado chunks all tossed in a tangy homemade balsamic glaze!
-How can you say no to that?!
+Juicy tomatoes, fresh basil, creamy mozzarella and avocado chunks all tossed in a tangy homemade balsamic glaze!
+It doesn’t get any better than this!

 Adding avocado makes everything better… Anyone else agree?
 At least that’s how I feel about this super easy avocado, tomato and mozzarella salad!
 It’s a fun spin on your traditional caprese and is loaded with so many different flavors and textures too!Plus I just love that you can ients beforehand, which makes it the perfect dish for bbq’s potlucks or even a hassle free lunch too!

 - Cherry tomatoes: You can really use whichever tomatoes you likethe best for this.
 I just love the bright tomato-y flavor that cherry tomaotes have.

 - Mozzarella balls: Adds some creaminess to you salad that compliments your tangy dressing so well.
 (You can use either fresh mozzarella balls (that are packaged in liquid) or a firmer low moisture block of mozzarella and cut it into cubes.
 Both work great for this recipe)